-- The average field-normalised citation impact of all IMI 1 call 1 projects with at least 10 papers was above the world average (1.00).
-Furthermore, the percentage of highly cited research was also above or in line with the world average (10%) for all projects except for the PROTECT Project which 8.1% of its papers were highly cited.
+- The average field-normalised citation impact of all IMI 1 call 1 projects with at least 10 papers was at or above the world average (1.00).
+Furthermore, the percentage of highly cited research was also above or in line with the world average (10%) for all projects except for the PROTECT and MARCAR projects where 9.1% and 8.3% of its papers were highly cited respectively.
 This indicates excellent research performance. - Research associated with NEWMEDS, EUROPAIN, PROACTIVE and U-BIOPRED was cited more than twice the world average.
-These four projects also have an average citation impact greater than the average citation impact of all IMI project papers (2.03).
+These projects also have an average citation impact greater than the average citation impact of all IMI project papers (2.03) except for NEWMEDS (2.00).